GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/utils/video-preview-loader.md

 #### Parameters

-  - url: A video URL.
+  - `url`: A video URL.
-  - completion: A completion that is called when a preview is loaded.
+  - `completion`: A completion that is called when a preview is loaded.
 Must be invoked on main queue.